 This repayment example is based on a typical Smart Option Student Loan made to a freshman borrower who chooses a variable rate and the Fixed Repayment Option for a $10,000 loan, with two disbursements, and a 6.88% variable APR.
 It works out to 51 payments of $25.00, 119 payments of $136.17 and one payment of $112.58, for a Total Loan Cost of $17,591.81.
 Variable rates may increase over the life of the loan.

 Although we do not charge a penalty or fee if you prepay your loan, any prepayment will be applied as outlined in your promissory note—first to Unpaid Fees and costs, then to Unpaid Interest, and then to Current Principal.

 Borrower or cosigner must enroll in auto debit through Sallie Mae to receive a 0.25 percentage point interest rate reduction benefit.
 This benefit applies only during active repayment for as long as the Current Amount Due or Designated Amount is successfully withdrawn from the authorized bank account each month and may be suspended during periods of forbearance or deferment, if available for the loan.

-This promotional benefit is provided at no cost to borrowers with loans that first disburse between July 1, 2018 and April 30, 2021.
+This promotional benefit is provided at no cost to borrowers with new loans that first disburse prior to April 30, 2021.
 Borrowers who reside in, attend school in, or borrow for a student attending school in Maine are not eligible for this benefit.
+Chegg Tutors offers One Free session of up to 60 minutes.
+A session will be considered redeemed if it has a minimum duration of thirty (30) minutes.
+Any minutes not used within the same session will expire upon conclusion of the session.
 No cash value.
 Terms and Conditions apply.
 Please visit chegg.com/studystarter/termsandconditions for complete details.
 This offer expires one year after issuance.